hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 This post consists of two parts.
 The one you're reading right now looks at high-level concepts and explains what type of tests you should have for your microservices.
 It also introduces you to a number of resources that you can use to learn more about the field.

-If you're ready to get more hands on (and you're not afraid of looking at Java code) take a look at the [second part](**TODO link**) **TODO link** where we'll look at a sample microservice codebase and see how the concepts we learned in this post can be implemented there.
+If you're ready to get more hands on (and you're not afraid of looking at Java code) take a look at the [second part](/blog/testing-java-microservices/) where we'll look at a sample microservice codebase and see how the concepts we learned in this post can be implemented there.

 ## <abbr title="too long; didn't read">tl;dr</abbr>
 Here's what you'll take away from this post: